 - other snack foods.

-By avoiding these highly processed foods, consumption of saturated fat will decrease, as well as sugar, sodium and trans fats.
+By limiting these highly processed foods, the amount of saturated fat you eat will decrease, as well as sugar, sodium and trans fats.
 Read more about highly processed foods.

 How much fat should you eat in a day?

 The amount of fat a child or adolescent needs depends on their height, build, gender and activity level.
-Young children need a slightly higher amount of fat for growth and development, but this need decreases as they age.
+Young children need a slightly higher amount of fat for growth and development, but the need decreases as they grow older.

 What is dietary cholesterol?